AnEmortalKid/such-interview/README.md

 ```

-A repository of iconic interview questions solved with [dogescript](https://github.com/dogescript/dogescript)
+A repository of programming interview questions solved with [dogescript](https://github.com/dogescript/dogescript)

 These questions were pulled from the following sources:
 * https://stackoverflow.com/questions/117812/alternate-fizzbuzz-questions